jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Adoptability

-> _How does the system facilitate or obstruct adoption by both individuals and communities?_
+\mybox{How does the system facilitate or obstruct adoption by both individuals and communities?}

 We consider adoption by individuals as the dimension of *Learnability*, and adoption by communities as the dimension of *Sociability*.